JamesAlexanderWells/James-Wells-Sensat-Angular-Test/README.md

-# James Wells BGL Test
+# James Wells Sensat Angular Test

 James Wells' submission to Sensat for Angular Programming Exercise (including unit tests)
 - The two bonus exercises that were chosen were the graph of sensors readings